AdesinaMuiz/Personal-Finance-Tracker-Dashboard-Excel-Power-BI-/README.md

 ## Project Objectives

+The objective of this project was to transform transaction-level financial data into an interactive reporting solution that provides a consolidated view of financial activity and supports faster, more informed decision-making.

+The project was designed to:
 - Prepare and validate transaction data for analysis using Microsoft Excel.
 - Build a structured relational data model in Power BI using fact and dimension tables.
 - Create time-based analysis using a dedicated calendar table and DAX time-intelligence measures.